-If your furnace goes out, your first thought is probably to call a local repair company (preferably Ideal Comfort) but there are a few things you can check on your own which can get your home back to comfortable temperatures without even opening your wallet.
+If your furnace goes out, your first thought is probably to call a local repair company (preferably Ideal Comfort HVAC) but there are a few things you can check on your own which can get your home back to comfortable temperatures without even opening your wallet.

 The first step should be checking to make sure there is power going to the furnace.
 This might seem like a no brainer, but it is possible for a furnace that has a switch to accidentally get turned off.
 Houses can heat up during the day and it’s possible you won’t notice the furnace being off until the temperatures drop off.